 '''

-#include <db.h>
+#include <db_cxx.h>

 int

-DB->set_priority(DB db, DB_CACHE_PRIORITY priority);
+Db::set_priority(DB_CACHE_PRIORITY priority);

 '''

-Set the cache priority for pages referenced by the DB handle.
+Set the cache priority for pages referenced by the Db handle.

 The priority of a page biases the replacement algorithm to be more or less likely to discard a page when space is needed in the buffer pool.
 The bias is temporary, and pages will eventually be discarded if they are not referenced again.
-The DB->set\priority() method is only advisory, and does not guarantee pages will be treated in a specific way.
+The Db::set_priority() method is only advisory, and does not guarantee pages will be treated in a specific way.

-When called on a database that has been opened with sliced support, the DB->set priority() method is automatically called on each supporting slice database.
+When called on a database that has been opened with sliced support, the Db::set_priority() method is automatically called on each supporting slice database.

-The DB->set\priority() method may be called at any time during the life of the application.
+The Db::set_priority() method may be called at any time during the life of the application.

-The DB->set priority() method returns a non-zero error value on failure and 0 on success.
+The Db::set_priority() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.